benzino77/tasmocompiler/README.md

 #### Development version

 There is a TasmoCompiler branch which tries to follow as much as possible changes made to `development` branch of Tasmota.
 It is bleeding edge version so you can expect unexpected.
-To use `development` version of TasmoCompiler go to gitpod using this [link](https://gitpod.io/#https://github.com/benzino77/tasmocompiler/tree/development) or pull and run appriopriate docker image:
+To use `development` pull and run appropriate docker image:

 `docker run --rm --name tasmocompiler -p 3000:3000 benzino77/tasmocompiler:development`